alanis0301/django-project2/README.md

 # django-project2
-2th django project using MySQL and bootstrap
+2th Django project using MySQL and bootstrap

+Check the requirements.txt file to see the versions used

 index:
 ![Captura de tela 2024-11-24 001043](https://github.com/user-attachments/assets/e66ba17b-2d87-4e3b-8dfe-faa29685d229)